joelouthan/Theologicus/src/genesis/genesis09-8-17.md

 Here's the point of emphasizing God's free gift.
 Sometimes Christians upon being saved by God and with great rejoicing, they want to do all the things.
 But my brother and sister, just remember one sweet thing: you don't have to pay back God for your new life.
 You just need to go and live this new life.

 >John 8:10-11 (CSB) When Jesus stood up, he said to her, “Woman, where are they?
-Has no one condemned you?”
-11 “No one, Lord,” she answered.
+Has no one condemned you?”“No one, Lord,” she answered.
 “Neither do I condemn you,” said Jesus.
 “Go, and from now on do not sin anymore.”

 You have been redeemed.
 You have been brought with a price of the only begotten Son of God.
 Now, go and live freely.